ConnorGIT5/Flask_Blog/README.md

   customizable blog post formats and designs |
   different categories for different blog posts |
   a bottom banner with copyright and links |
-  a 'dark theme toggle' |
+  a 'dark theme' toggle |
   Area for column ads |
   Fix the color of the header navbar to blue |
   Format the date from ex: 2023-06-10 00:16:57 to June 10, 2023 @ 4:57pm |